-- Mean radius Spherical radius of average volume of all particles for a specific phase and nucleation type, regardless of their actual shapes. - Critical radius Spherical radius of critical nuclei for a specific phase and nucleation type. - Matrix composition Instantaneous compositions of the matrix phase. - Number density Instantaneous number of particles per unit volume for a specific phase and nucleation type. - Size distribution Number of particles varying with their sizes per unit volume per unit length, for a specific phase and nucleation type, at a specific time. - Volume fraction Instantaneous volume fraction for a specific phase and nucleation type. - Nucleation rate Instantaneous number of nuclei per unit volume per unit time for a specific phase and nucleation type. - Normalized driving force Instantaneous nucleation driving force per unit mole of elements for a specific phase and nucleation type.
-It is normalized with RT and therefore, dimensionless. - Mean cubic factor Average cubic factor of cuboid particles.
+- Mean radius: Spherical radius of average volume of all particles for a specific phase and nucleation type, regardless of their actual shapes. - Critical radius: Spherical radius of critical nuclei for a specific phase and nucleation type. - Matrix composition: Instantaneous compositions of the matrix phase. - Precipitate composition: To track the instantaneous composition of precipitate particles.
+In particular, it is useful to distinguish different composition sets of the same phase (for example, FCC A1#2 and FCC A1#3).
+Further choose Solutes or All. - Number density: Instantaneous number of particles per unit volume for a specific phase and nucleation type. - Size distribution: Number of particles varying with their sizes per unit volume per unit length, for a specific phase and nucleation type, at a specific time. - Number density distribution: Retrieve the number density (number of particles per unit volume) of precipitates distributed in different particle sizes. - Volume fraction: Instantaneous volume fraction for a specific phase and nucleation type. - Nucleation rate: Instantaneous number of nuclei per unit volume per unit time for a specific phase and nucleation type. - Normalized driving force: Instantaneous nucleation driving force per unit mole of elements for a specific phase and nucleation type.
+It is normalized with RT and therefore, dimensionless. - Mean cubic factor: Average cubic factor of cuboid particles.
 Available only when cuboid is selected as the Morphology.